Waiter/Waitress Salary in the United States

 • Flexible scheduling: Flexible scheduling options allow Waiters and Waitresses to balance work commitments with personal responsibilities or other activities.
 This can include the option to request specific shifts or days off, accommodating employees’ individual needs and preferences.

-• Paid time off (PTO): Waiters and waitresses may accrue paid time off for vacation, sick leave, or personal days, allowing them to take time away from work without sacrificing pay.
+• Paid time off (PTO): Waiters and Waitresses often receive paid time off (PTO) for vacations, sick leave, or personal days, enabling them to take time off without losing income.
+Many restaurants offer additional perks like flexible schedules, retirement benefits, and health insurance.

 • Retirement benefits: Some restaurants offer retirement savings plans such as a 401(k) with employer matching contributions.
 This allows employees to save for their future and build financial security over time.